FarronF/limerick-council-meetings/meetings/2023/03/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 14th February 2023.md

 Town and Village Grants to deliver the approved scheme which will be a good example

-of deliver on Governments Town Centre first Policy.--- 6
+of deliver on Governments Town Centre first Policy.
+---
+6

 **NOTICE OF MOTION**